Me and Earl and the Dying Girl (film): Plot

-Seventeen-year-old Greg Gaines is a senior at Pittsburgh's Schenley High School who avoids close engagement with other students.
-He learns that fellow student and former childhood friend of his, Rachel Kushner, has been diagnosed with leukemia and is forced by his parents to befriend her in her time of need.
-Despite an awkward first encounter on Rachel's staircase, with neither of them truly wanting the other's company, Greg manages to strike up a conversation about her pillow collection.
+Seventeen-year-old Greg Gaines is a senior at Pittsburgh's Schenley High School who avoids developing close relationships, even referring to his best friend Earl as merely his "coworker" due to their hobby of making short home movies that parody famous film titles.
+Greg learns that his classmate and former childhood friend, Rachel Kushner, has been diagnosed with leukemia and is coerced by his parents into befriending her in her time of need.
+Despite an awkward first encounter with neither of them truly wanting the other's company, Greg manages to strike up a conversation about her pillow collection.
 She comes to find his quirky personality and honesty endearing.

-Greg introduces Rachel to his "co-worker" Earl (who tells Rachel that Greg avoids calling people his friend out of fear they will not reciprocate), with whom he makes short films parodying famous film titles.
-Despite Greg's reluctance, Earl shares their collection with her, which she finds entertaining.
-As Rachel begins her chemotherapy treatment and subsequently loses all of her hair, Greg begins spending less time on schoolwork and more time with and caring for her by entertaining her to lift her spirits.
-Though Rachel suffers through her treatment and seems to get worse and worse, Greg, who often breaks the fourth wall, assures viewers that she does not die in the end.
+Greg introduces Rachel to Earl who, despite Greg's reluctance, shares their film collection with her, which she finds entertaining.
+As Rachel begins her chemotherapy treatment and subsequently loses all of her hair, Greg begins focusing less on schoolwork and spending more time with her, entertaining her to lift her spirits.
+Though Rachel suffers through her treatment and seems to get worse, Greg often breaks the fourth wall to assure viewers that she does not die in the end.

-Madison, a pretty girl at school, convinces Greg and Earl to make a film dedicated to Rachel, and Rachel persuades Greg to apply to a local college.
-Greg continues to ignore schoolwork, and eventually school altogether, in order to finish the film.
+Greg's classmate Madison convinces him and Earl to make a film dedicated to Rachel, and Rachel persuades Greg to apply to a local college.
+Greg continues to neglect schoolwork, and eventually school altogether, in order to finish the film.
 After realizing that her chemotherapy is doing more harm than good, Rachel opts to discontinue her treatment.
-Greg and Rachel have a heated argument over her choice where Greg accuses Rachel of giving up on herself and in return Rachel points out his unwillingness to do anything selfless unless he is told to do so.
-He leaves, devastated that he can no longer help her.
+Greg and Rachel have a heated argument over this, whereupon Greg accuses Rachel of giving up on herself and abandoning him, while Rachel points out his unwillingness to do anything selfless unless he is told to do so, and orders him to leave.